Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 `mkdir tests`

-Now add a new file `tests/test.js` that will run your tests.
+Now add a new file `tests/test.js`.
+Your tests will be written here.

 `touch tests/test.js`

 When you run Jest it will look for any files with `test.js` in the name and run any test code found there.
-It logs the results of all tests to the console.
+Jest logs the results of all tests to the console.

+A test is run by calling the:

+`test(desc, callback)`

-A test is run by calling the `test(desc, callback)` function.
-You supply two parameters a description string and a callback.
+You supply two parameters a *description string* and a *callback function*.

 Open `test.js` in your editor and write a test.
 Add the following  code to `test.js`: